-14. A candidate may not submit as the main content of his thesis any work or material which he has previously submitted for a university degree or other similar award.
+- 14. A candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award. - 15.
+The candidate shall give in writing two months' notice of intention to submit the thesis.